NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- NC State has combined with its opponents to score more than 50.5 points in four of 10 games this season.
+- NC State has combined with its opponents to put up more than 50.5 points in four of 10 games this season.

 - In 40% of Syracuse's games this season (4/10), the teams combined to score more than Saturday's total of 50.5.

-- Saturday's over/under is 8.5 points lower than the two team's combined 59 points per game average.

-- The 43.3 combined points per game that these two squads have allowed this season are 7.2 fewer than the 50.5 over/under in this contest.
+- The two teams combine to score 59 points per game, 8.5 more than the over/under in this contest.

-- Wolf Pack games this season feature an average total of 54.7 points, a number 4.2 points higher than Saturday's over/under.
+- The Wolf Pack and their opponents have scored an average of 54.7 points per game in 2021, 4.2 more than Saturday's total.

-- In 2021, games involving the Orange have averaged a total of 50.8 points, 0.3 more than the set total in this contest.

 NC State Stats and Trends

-- NC State is 6-3 against the spread and 7-2 overall in games when it records more than 24.4 points.
+- When NC State puts up more than 24.4 points, it is 6-3 against the spread and 7-2 overall.

-- NC State is 6-4 against the spread and 7-3 overall when the team amasses more than 323.3 yards.
+- When NC State piles up over 323.3 yards, the team is 6-4 against the spread and 7-3 overall.

-- This year, the Wolf Pack have turned the ball over 10 times, four more than the Orange's takeaways (6).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.